Equine Gastric Ulcer Syndrome (EGUS)

 Images 2 & 3 – An extensive “row” of moderately deep squamous ulcers along the margo plicatus of a horse with weight loss and cranky behaviour.
 Grade 3/5 EGUS

-Images 4 & 5 – These images show several areas of moderately severe glandular ulcers at the pyloric opening.
-Pyloric opening is the “hole” in the middle of the picture.
-Pyloric opening leads to the first section of the small intestines.
+Images 4 & 5 – These images show several areas of moderately severe glandular ulcers at the pyloric closeding.
+Pyloric closeding is the “hole” in the middle of the picture.
+Pyloric closeding leads to the first section of the small intestines.
 This horse showed no weight loss or appetite loss but had two episodes of buckling at the knee assumed to be sudden pain.

-Image 8 – This picture shows several areas of moderately severe glandular ulcers at the pyloric opening.
+Image 8 – This picture shows several areas of moderately severe glandular ulcers at the pyloric closeding.
 This horse showed no weight loss however was girthy and cranky when saddled.

 Image 9 – This horse had multiple pinpoint superficial ulcers peppered throughout the greater curvature of the stomach.
 Classified as Grade 1-2/5 EGUS.